Adobee/ACS/README.md

 5. The results are in the dir "ACS/resultMessage", the detailed patch is in the file "ACS/resultMessage/patchSource/Project_BugId_Schema_PatchId.java"(If a bug has n patches, the "PatchId" will range from 0 to n - 1),  and is between "patch begin" and "patch end".

+6. Please note that the patch file in the directory "ACS/resultMessage/patchSource/" does not mean it pass all the tests.
+If it fails to pass all the test, the patch file will be deleted if ACS has enough time.
+So if you want to know whether the patch file pass all the tests, please apply it in the source code, and test it manually by using the command "defects4j test".

-6. There are some pictures in the dir "ACS/pictures" to show how to run the ACS.
+7. There are some pictures in the dir "ACS/pictures" to show how to run the ACS.

-7. If ACS didn't generate the patch or the patch is incomplete, it maybe cause by the performance of the computer, please increase the timeout time.
+8. If ACS didn't generate the patch or the patch is incomplete, it maybe cause by the performance of the computer, please increase the timeout time.

-8. Because there are too many files in ACS, the "git clone" often fails.
+9. Because there are too many files in ACS, the "git clone" often fails.
 If it happens, please download the zip directly.

 3. Evaluation
 --------------------